autodesk-platform-services/aps-data-connector-postman.collection/README.md

 ## Description

-Change Log:
-  - 7/29/2022: project level access is supported
-  - 7/29/2022: Get:jobs (all jobs with this user) is provided
-  - 7/29/2022: "all" to fetch data of all services.

-This repository provides demos for the category of [BIM360 Data Connector API](TBD) .
-Right now, the APIs can:
+This repository provides demos for [Data Connector API](https://forge.autodesk.com/blog/bim-360-data-connector-api-available-public-beta).
+This API is compatible with Autodesk Construction Cloud (ACC) or Autodesk BIM360.
- - Create requests with the scheduleInterval: one time, by day, by week, by month or by year
- - Get requests collection, single request, jobs of request
- - Get single job, extracted data list, and signed url of extracted data
- - Patch or delete request

 The API supports 3 legged token only.

 ## What's Postman?

 Postman is a popular tool that provides an easy-to-use interface to send HTTP requests.
-Postman is able to parse the responses that Forge sends you and save response parameter values to variables.
+Postman is able to parse the responses that APS sends you and save response parameter values to variables.
 These parameters can then be reused in subsequent requests through these variables.
 The Postman collections in this repository use this ability to provide pre-populated HTTP requests to help you follow the tutorial workflow with minimal effort.
 You can also modify the requests and experiment without having to write a single line of code.

 - You can learn how to install and use Postman from [here](https://learning.getpostman.com/docs/postman/launching_postman/installation_and_updates).